-The Baumann Centre for Pacific Opera Victoria will be a home for our art-making and a centre for artist training and youth education in the community.It will house opera rehearsals, artist training programs, and an array of initiatives to nurture artists, engage the community, and educate and delight families and youth.
+The Baumann Centre is a home for our art-making and a centre for artist training and youth education in the community.
+Housing POV's box office and administration, opera rehearsals, and artist training programs, the Centre is also a welcoming home for an array of initiatives to nurture artists, engage the community, and educate and delight families and youth.

-The inspiring generosity of many patrons and donors has provided funds for the renovations to the Opera Centre and working capital to support the expansion of our commmunity programming to fulfill our long-term vision for community art-making, artist training, and youth education.
+The inspiring generosity of many patrons and donors has provided funds for the renovations to the Opera Centre and working capital to support the expansion of POV's commmunity programming to fulfill our long-term vision for community art-making, artist training, and youth education.